 Sheltered Glamping, Phillip Island

-This eco-minded glamping spot is the perfect chance to enjoy some nature time, with minimal environmental impact.
+This eco-friendly glamping spot is the perfect chance to enjoy some nature time, with minimal environmental impact.
 It’s large and safari-style, adorned with fairy lights and – swoon – a private wood-fire hot tub.
 It also boasts a private kitchen, heated outdoor shower and a bbq for guests’ exclusive use.